GoogleCloudPlatform/community/tutorials/network-throughput.md

 Choosing the closest [GCP location](https://cloud.google.com/about/locations/) to your on-premises location is the best approach to reduce latency.

-You can use the [gcping](https://github.com/googlecloudplatform/gcping) to determine median latencies from any location to various GCP regions.
+You can use the [`gcping`](https://github.com/googlecloudplatform/gcping) command-line tool to determine median latencies from any location to various GCP regions.

 ## Egress per virtual machine limit (all network interfaces)